 - For a 4-bedroom detached house with 15 windows – £7,275

-It is also interesting to note that the more windows you have, the more cost-effective your total price will be.
+It is also interesting to note that the more windows you have, the more cost-effective your triple glazing total price will be.
 This is because the installer can earn a higher profit with more windows on the same property.
 It is easier for him to set up 15 windows in one property than 1 window in 15 properties.

-If you had single glazed windows, or even old double glazing, you can expect a considerable saving in energy bills.
+If you had single glazed windows or even old double glazing, you can expect a considerable saving in energy bills.
 In fact, you may end up saving up to 50% in a year.
 For example, take a detached house with triple glazed windows.
 If you switch from single to triple glazed, you can expect to save around £175 on annual heating bills.
-That is a considerable amount!

 Let’s see some numbers.
 If you replace your single glazed windows with triple glazed windows, what cost could you end up saving over time?

 A detached property with A++ rated windows can expect to save £135 to £175.
 With an A+ rating, you can save £130 to £170.
 Finally, an A rating gives you £120 to £160 in savings.

 A semi-detached property with A++ rating can save anywhere between £85 to £125.
-Similarly, an A+ rating mean you get a saving of £85 to £120.
+Similarly, an A+ rating means you get a saving of £85 to £120.
 An A rating, on the other hand, gives you about £80 to £110 less in bills.